 Water, Maltitol, Carrageen (due to be phased out).

-When you break down the individual ingredients, in my eyes the US version is simply better bang for buck which a more potent and powerful formulation that is better suited for folks with methylation issues as well as supporting women during preconception care and pregnancy.
+When you break down the individual ingredients, in my eyes the US version is simply better bang for buck with a better formulation with less filler ingredients that is better suited for folks with methylation issues as well as supporting women during preconception care and pregnancy.

-As I've mentioned repeatedly and will do so one more time, if you wish to use either formula's as your prenatal, go for it, you just need to make sure your diet is up to scratch in order to fill in the gaps or seek out additional supplementation if the goal is to create a thriving baby and mumma instead of 'healthy'.
+As I've mentioned repeatedly and will do so one more time, if you wish to use either formula's as your prenatal, go for it!
+You just need to make sure your diet is absolutely up to scratch in order to fill in the gaps OR you need to be seeking out additional supplementation if the goal is to create a thriving and optimised baby and mumma instead of just 'healthy'.

-The Lifelong Vitality Supplements are not designed to rectify deficiencies but rather provide existing support to an already wonderful nutrient dense diet.
+The Lifelong Vitality Supplements are not designed to rectify deficiencies or sustain two growing people with high energy needs, but rather provide existing support to an already wonderful nutrient dense diet.
 The problem during pregnancy is that in the first trimester, often good habits go out the door as nausea and food aversions take hold.
 At such a critical time of development when organs are being formed this is far from ideal but it is reality and another good reason to make sure your prenatal meets spec.

-On the flip side, if you didn't really experience a noticeable change or shift in your sense of wellbeing whilst taking the AU version, please do give the US version a really solid crack.
-Some folks like me just respond better to higher dosages of core nutrients.
+If you haven't really experienced a noticeable change or shift in your sense of wellbeing whilst taking the Aussie version, please do give the US version a really solid crack.
+Some folks like me just respond better to this formula.

 The other reason I really love to purchase the US version of LLV is that I can take advantage of customizing my supplements and adding on the likes of Terrazyme, Mito2Max and the Deep Blue Polyphenol Complex at half price.
 Yes, the dollar conversion has an impact but I believe this is balanced out by the more powerful LLV formulation and the huge savings to be had on the other supplements in the lineup.